sujnanpatil/Dynamic-Copilot/Labs/Lab-01.md

-# Getting Started with Microsoft Copilot for Sales
+# Lab 01: Getting Started with Microsoft Copilot for Sales

 ## Task 1: Access the Copilot for Sales app